gitter-lab/metl-pretrained/README.md

 # Getting started
+1. Create a conda environment (or use existing one): `conda create --name metl-test python=3`
+2. Activate conda environment `conda activate metl-test`
-1. Clone this repository
+3. Clone this repository
+4. Navigate to the cloned repository `cd metl-pretrained`
-2. Install the package with `pip install metl-pretrained`
+5. Install the package with `pip install .`
+6. Import the package in your script with `import metl` (example below)
-3. Use `model, data_encoder = metl.kThmNaxC()` to load the pre-trained model
+7. Use `model, data_encoder = metl.kThmNaxC()` to load the pre-trained model (example below)

 # Full example